-All cases filed in relation to 'Commercial Disputes' of 'Specified Value' are required to be filed before the relevant Commercial Court / Commercial Division having the relevant territorial jurisdiction.
+All cases filed in relation to 'Commercial Disputes'3 of a 'Specified Value'4 are required to be filed before the relevant Commercial Court / Commercial Division having the relevant territorial jurisdiction.
 The 'Specified Value' may differ from State to State, being prescribed by the relevant State Government in consultation with the concerned High Court, but will be above INR 0.3 million.
-This figure was decreased from INR 10 million so as to bring more commercial disputes within the Courts' jurisdiction, by the Commercial Division and Commercial Appellate Division of High Courts (Amendment) Bill, 2018.
-The Bill provides for establishment of commercial courts at the district court level for the territories in respect of which the concerned High Courts have original jurisdiction.
+This figure was decreased from INR 10 million so as to bring more commercial disputes within the Courts' jurisdiction, by the Commercial Courts, Commercial Division and Commercial Appellate Division of High Courts (Amendment) Act, 2018.
+The said Amendment Act also provided for establishment of commercial courts at the district court level for the territories in respect of which the concerned High Courts have original jurisdiction.